 These pellets have high penetration power making them ideal for hard target shooting.

 A PBA pellet is not a specific shape of pellet but a lightweight and non-lead pellet.
-They fire fast and breaks the sound barrier.
-An example of these includes, Gamo Raptor PBA 5.4 Grain Pellet, and the PBA Platinum Pellets.
+They fire fast and break the sound barrier.
+An example of these include the Gamo Raptor PBA 5.4 Grain Pellets and the PBA Platinum Pellets[/easyazon_link.

 Air rifle pellets are used for three activities namely, competition shooting, plinking, and hunting.